-Below, we’ve outlined a six-day Sardinia sailing itinerary with all the logistical tips that should help you get the most out of your experience.
-If you ever have any questions, remember that our holiday planning specialists are well versed in both practical and financial suggestions on how to maximize your spend at a place like Sardinia.
+Below, we’ve outlined a 6-day Sardinia sailing itinerary with all the logistical tips that should help you get the most out of your experience.
+If you ever have any questions, remember that our holiday planning specialists are well versed in both practical and financial suggestions on how to maximize your spending at a place like Sardinia.

 Without further ado, here’s our guide to sailing in Sardinia, starting off in Portisco:

 Depart the Marina in Portisco in the morning and cruise north towards Spiagge del Principe (the Prince’s beaches), so named because they were purported to be Prince Karim Aga Khan’s favorite.
 The beach is a gorgeous stretch of sand surrounded by picturesque scenery.
 Be sure to stock up on food and drinks at the bay, since there won’t be many opportunities to do so near the beach.

 After spending the night at Prince’s Beach, sail towards Cannigione and make a pit stop at the turquoise waters of Pevero Beach.
 From Pevero Beach, you can slowly make your way towards Cannigione, where you’ll have a few marinas to choose from.
 If you’re looking to restock on supplies, this is your spot.

 If you need a break from the waters, the islands of La Maddalena and the national park might make the perfect off-sea reprieve.
 Your options range from the Museo Diocesano La Maddalena which features artifacts from the 16th to 18th Century to the Maddalena archipelago which stretches out over 20,000 hectares of sea and land and covers dozens of coves.
 The area is also home to various species of flora and fauna, making it an ideal spot for diving and snorkeling.

 Day 4 (Wednesday): La Maddalena to Santa Teresa Galura